SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

     1. Initialization of the momentum cell discretization
     2. Computation of the cell direction vectors (:math:`\mathbf{d}`): this step depends on the discretization and can be efficiently vectorized.
-    3. Comutation of the momentum cell indexes for each macro-particle.
+    3. Computation of the momentum cell indexes for each macro-particle.
 Efficiently Vectorizable.
-    4. Computation of the number of particles per momentum cells.
+    4. Computation of the number of particles per momentum cell.
 Not vectorizable because of random memory accesses.
     5. Computation of the cell index of each momentum cell in the sorted array of particles (only the particle indexes are sorted).
 Not vectorizable.
     6. Sorting of the macro-particles per momentum cells, the cell index previously computed determine where starts each momentum cell.
 Not vectorizable.

     Then, for each momentum cell: